Information for Fund Managers

 In the case of hedge fund data, the information so used consists of monthly fund returns and monthly assets under management figures.
 As regards data on private market funds, it comprises (i) Total Committed Capital and, quarterly since inception, IRR, Paid-In Capital, DPI and TVPI; and (ii) Quarterly Paid-In Capital, Distributed Capital, NAV and Adjustments to Commitments.
 Where a fund has more than one share class, Albourne may include in an Index the returns of a representative share class only, or alternatively, a composite return series, in either case, as determined by Albourne.

 Both hedge fund and private markets fund data can be provided to us using MoatSpace, which is a web portal through which investment managers can supply information on their funds or client information at the request and on behalf of investors that are Albourne clients.
-Data uploaded to MoatSpace is capable of being verified by the investment manager submitting the fund information and, in the case of Reports Information, may be viewed by our clients in one or more of Albourne’s reports.
+Data uploaded to MoatSpace is capable of being verified by the investment manager submitting the fund information and, in the case of Reports Information, may be viewed by our clients in Albourne’s reports.

 A fund document uploaded to MoatSpace or otherwise provided to Albourne will not be passed onto any client without prior approval from the fund or its manager.